timekeeper29/Realistic-Front-end-Projects/readme.md

 We are working on adding new projects to this repository.
 Your input and feedback are highly appreciated, as they help us improve the repository and enhance its usefulness.

-We eagerly look forward to your contributions, suggestions, and comments to make this repository a thriving hub of practical front-end projects.
+We eagerly look forward to your contributions, suggestions, and comments to make this repository a thriving hub of Realistic front-end projects.
 Together, we can create an exceptional resource for aspiring developers.

 ## Contribute